Reviewing HeadHunter Group (HHR) and Its Rivals

-HeadHunter Group (NASDAQ: HHR) is one of 26 public companies in the “Help supply services” industry, but how does it compare to its rivals?
-We will compare HeadHunter Group to related businesses based on the strength of its risk, profitability, earnings, institutional ownership, analyst recommendations, dividends and valuation.
+HeadHunter Group (NASDAQ: HHR) is one of 26 public companies in the “Help supply services” industry, but how does it weigh in compared to its competitors?
+We will compare HeadHunter Group to related companies based on the strength of its analyst recommendations, valuation, earnings, profitability, institutional ownership, dividends and risk.

 Insider & Institutional Ownership

-37.4% of HeadHunter Group shares are owned by institutional investors.
-Comparatively, 62.4% of shares of all “Help supply services” companies are owned by institutional investors.
-12.6% of shares of all “Help supply services” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+37.4% of HeadHunter Group shares are held by institutional investors.
+Comparatively, 62.4% of shares of all “Help supply services” companies are held by institutional investors.
+12.8% of shares of all “Help supply services” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-HeadHunter Group has a beta of 0.7, indicating that its stock price is 30% less volatile than the S&P 500.
-Comparatively, HeadHunter Group’s rivals have a beta of 1.64, indicating that their average stock price is 64% more volatile than the S&P 500.

-This table compares HeadHunter Group and its rivals’ net margins, return on equity and return on assets.
+This table compares HeadHunter Group and its competitors’ net margins, return on equity and return on assets.

 |Net Margins